Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/README.md

 INITIALIZATION_VECTOR is required to 6 characters long and represent a value that can fit inside 22 bits.

-INITIALIZATION_VECTOR must start in: 0,4,8,c,C
+INITIALIZATION_VECTOR must start in: 0,1,2, or 3.

 The 2 largest bits are discarded automatically.